How to Read a Balance Sheet?

 - The quick ratio declined from 1.13x in 2017 to 0.87x in 2019, which indicates liquidity stress.
 Typically, a good quick ratio is at least 1.0x.
 Also, note the current ratio is much stronger and is indicative of a good liquidity position.
 Hence it is important to use multiple ratios to analyze the same variable.

 - Debt-to-Capital: The share of debt increased from less than 1% to 20%.
-The debt is not related to investment but to meet the business’s funding requirements, which indicates weak revenue and profits.
+The debt is not related to investment but to meet the business’s funding requirements, indicating weak revenue and profits.

 - Cash Ratio: There is also a sharp decline in the cash ratio from 0.33x to a mere 0.04x.
 It implies that the company might encounter issues in meeting its short-term obligations.